Autostrade of Italy: List of current trafori (T)

-List of bretelle and raccordi autostradali
+List of bretelle, diramazioni and raccordi autostradali

-Some autostrade are called bretelle, diramazioni or raccordi because they are short and have few exits.
+Some motorways are called bretelle, diramazioni or raccordi because they are short and have few exits.

-Bretelle, diramazioni or raccordi are generally connections between two motorways, or connections between motorways and important cities without a motorway.
+Bretelle, diramazioni or raccordi are generally connections between two motorways or connections between motorways and important cities without a motorway.

-They have the same number (sometimes with the suffix dir) as one of the two autostrade linked, a combination of the numbers of the two autostrade linked, or the number of the main autostrada.
+They have the same number (sometimes with the suffix dir) as one of the two motorways linked, a combination of the numbers of the two motorways linked, or the number of the main motorway.